Crossing Margins: Intersectional Users' Ethical Concerns about Software: Scope and Data

-We manually evaluated these labels by ethical concern category.
+We manually evaluated the quality of LLM-based categorization of ethical concerns.
 The first author validated ten classified posts from each category.
 If the post's GPT-4 ethical concern label fit the provided ethical concern definition, the author labeled the post as valid.
 For later analysis, we kept all categories that received an evaluation score of 8/10 or higher (social isolation=10/10, scam=9/10, privacy=9/10, misinformation=9/10, inappropriate content=9/10, harmful advertising=10/10, cyberbullying=9/10, addiction=6/10).
 We found that GPT-4 was too sensitive when labeling for addiction and tended to overlabel posts in this category.
 For example, GPT-4 labeled this post as addiction: `I want my partner's attention 24-7 and get super sad if he's scrolling on TikTok next to me,' confusing the poster's constant need for attention with scrolling.